 3 Now Minister for Community Development.

-4 Under the Public Sector Management Act 1994 s.
-112(2), a reference in a written law to the Public Service Commissioner is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management.
+4 Footnote no longer applicable.

 5 The provisions in Part 6 of this Act that amend or repeal those Acts set out in the Long title have had their effect.

 6 On the date as at which this compilation was prepared, the Tobacco Products Control Act 2006 s.
 126, which gives effect to Sch.
 2, had not come into operation.
 It reads as follows: